seneca/nue/packages/nuejs.org/blog/tailwind-vs-semantic-css/index.md

   caption: Full HTML coding on the front page

 Tailwind (and Next.js) generate 75K of unminified HTML, while the semantic version is only 8K.
-While some parts come from Next, it's pretty clear that Tailwind requires significantly more HTML to render the same design than the semantic version.
+While some parts come from Next, it's pretty clear that Tailwind requires significantly more HTML to render the same design, than the semantic version.

 With Tailwind the [Text to HTML Ratio][tw-ratio] is only 2.3%, which is "Very low" according to SiteGuru.
 [Nue ratio][nue-ratio], however, is 20.3% which is "Good".